Well, it's not a meteor...

 - Star Kid: A shy seventh-grader's life changes when a meteor falls into a junkyard near him.
 Inside it he finds a "Cybersuit", an exo-suit with AI from another galaxy.

 - The Empire Strikes Back: Imperial probe droids do this.
-One lands on Hoth and was mistaken for a meteorite, Luke had intended to investigate the crash site, but was attacked by a snow creature (wampa).
+One lands on Hoth and was mistaken for a meteorite.
+Luke had intended to investigate the crash site, but was attacked by a wampa, a yeti-like predator.

 - The Transformers Film Series uses this to explain how they get to Earth.